-- 2.3 Government policy in the form of the National Planning Policy Framework requires local planning authorities to 'boost significantly the supply of housing' (paragraph 47, NPPF).
-National Planning Policy Guidance also advises that local planning authorities 'should aim to deal with any under-supply within the first 5 years of the plan period where possible' (paragraph 035 Reference ID: 3-035-20140306, NPPG). - 2.4 The commitment to boost housing supply has recently been reinforced as part of the Government's Budget announcement in November 2017 where the Chanceller of the Exchequer confirmed that housebuilding is the "number one priority" in the Budget and set a target of delivering 300,000 homes per year. - 2.5 In line with national policy, Bargate Homes' site at Brook Lane can deliver a material amount of housing in the short term.
-A planning application is currently lodged with the Council and confirms that there are no site constraints that would prevent it being delivered quickly.
-The site is capable of delivering 20 dwellings in 2018/19 and 40 dwellings per year for the following three years (ie. 140 dwellings within the next five year period).
-This would allow adequate time for the outline and reserved matters planning application to be approved, legal agreements to be signed and conditions discharged with delivery starting in 2018/19. - 2.6 Bargate Homes is an owner operated regional housebuilder which has grown significantly in recent years and in the last year delivered about 130 homes across Dorset, Hampshire and West Sussex.
+- 2.4 Government policy in the form of the National Planning Policy Framework requires local planning authorities to 'boost significantly the supply of housing' (paragraph 47, NPPF).
+National Planning Policy Guidance also advises that local planning authorities 'should aim to deal with any under-supply within the first 5 years of the plan period where possible' (paragraph 035 Reference ID: 3-035-20140306, NPPG). - 2.5 The commitment to boost housing supply has recently been reinforced as part of the Government's Budget announcement in November 2017 where the Chanceller of the Exchequer confirmed that housebuilding is the "number one priority" in the Budget and set a target of delivering 300,000 homes per year. - 2.6 In line with national policy, Bargate Homes' land east of Newgate Lane can deliver a material amount of housing in the short term.
+Site 3002 is capable of delivering approximately 100 dwellings at a rate of 20 dpa in 2019/20 and 40 dpa in the following two years (ie. 100 dwellings within the next five year period).
+Site 3129 has previously been promoted for 125 dwellings and this could also delivered in full within the next five years.
+This would allow adequate time for planning applications to be approved, legal agreements to be signed and conditions discharged with delivery starting in 2019/20.

-- 2.7 When seeking planning permissions on their sites this is with the intention of building them out as soon as is feasibly possible, unlike certain Applicants, who only promote land and sell onto housebuilders once an outline consent is obtained. - 2.8 The business is run by a Board of Directors which are 'hands-on' in their involvement in the day to day running of the company.
-They are backed by the Prowting Family (who formerly owned Banner Homes) and by a £25 million Revolving Credit Facility (RCF) with the Royal Bank of Scotland which enables them to deliver sites in a timely way with no 'landbanking'. - 2.9 The proposals can therefore deliver housing within the next five years to address the past under-supply in a timely manner in accordance with Government policy.
+- 2.7 Bargate Homes is an owner operated regional housebuilder which has grown significantly in recent years and in the last year delivered about 130 homes across Dorset, Hampshire and West Sussex. - 2.8 When seeking planning permissions on their sites this is with the intention of building them out as soon as is feasibly possible, unlike certain Applicants, who only promote land and sell onto housebuilders once an outline consent is obtained. - 2.9 The business is run by a Board of Directors which are 'hands-on' in their involvement in the day to day running of the company.
+They are backed by the Prowting Family (who formerly owned Banner Homes) and by a £25 million Revolving Credit Facility (RCF) with the Royal Bank of Scotland which enables them to deliver sites in a timely way with no 'landbanking'. - 2.10 Land east Newgate Lane can therefore deliver housing within the next five years to address the past under-supply in a timely manner in accordance with Government policy.

-Site Allocation HA1
+Site Allocation HA2